How to conquer your admissions essay

 1. We clam up and can’t think of anything to say.

-2. We get anxious and add too many details, too many examples, and flat out too many words.
+2. We get anxious and add too many details, too many examples, and too many words.

 Talk to any admissions counselor and you’ll hear the same thing: Narrow your essay down to the recommended limit and don’t go over it.